Kanban

 Kanban has two core ideas: make the work visible, and limit work in progress.
 You put every item on a board with columns for each stage (to do, in progress, review, done), and you cap how many items can sit in each active column at once.
 When a column is full, nobody starts new work until something moves out.
 That cap is the whole point: it forces the team to finish things before starting more.

 The contrast with Scrum is the cadence.
 Scrum batches work into fixed sprints and re-plans at each boundary.
 Kanban has no sprints.
 Work is pulled continuously as capacity frees up, and you can change priorities at any moment without waiting for a sprint to end.
 There is no commitment ceremony, no sprint review, no artificial two-week box.
+Both are implementations of the same agile goal: tight feedback and the ability to change course on evidence.

 Pick Kanban when work arrives unpredictably and interrupt-driven (support, operations, platform teams), or when a team is mature enough that the sprint scaffolding has become pure overhead.
 Pick Scrum when a team needs the rhythm and the forced review to build delivery discipline, or when stakeholders need a predictable demo cadence to plan around.